James Sharp (bishop): Background

 Whilst Presbyterian or Episcopalian now implies differences in both governance and doctrine, this was not the case in the 17th century.
 'Episcopalian' meant governance by bishops, usually appointed by the monarch; Presbyterian implied rule by Elders, nominated by their congregations.
 The Protestant Reformation created a Church of Scotland, or 'kirk', that was Presbyterian in structure and Calvinist in doctrine.
 When bishops were introduced to the Scottish system in 1584, they were doctrinal Calvinists, who opposed many practices of the Church of England; these differences explain the failure of attempts to unify the two churches.

 The 1638 National Covenant expelled bishops and established a Covenanter government, which ruled Scotland during the 1638 to 1651 Wars of the Three Kingdoms.
-In 1647, Royalist defeat in the First English Civil War split the Covenanters into moderate Engagers and Kirk Party fundamentalists; both sides believed the institution of monarchy was divinely ordered, but differed over who held ultimate authority in clerical affairs.
+In 1647, Royalist defeat in the First English Civil War and from a Scottish point of view, the English Parliament's failure to uphold the treaty underpinning the alliance between the Scottish Covenanters and the English Parliamentarians, the Solemn League and Covenant or the agreed Westminster Confession of Faith, split the Covenanters into Engagers who sought a rapprochement with Charles I and the Kirk Party, which remained sceptical for the time being; both sides believed the institution of monarchy was divinely ordered, but differed over who held ultimate authority in clerical affairs.

-Attempts by the Scots to restore first Charles I, then his son Charles II to the English throne, ended with incorporation into the Commonwealth of England, Scotland and Ireland in 1652.
-The kirk split again, between a moderate majority known as Resolutioners, and 'Protestors', who blamed defeat on compromise with 'malignants.'
+Attempts by the Engangers to restore Charles I, followed by the Kirk Party's Scottish coronoation & support for his son Charles II in his first attempt to take the English throne, ended with incorporation into the Commonwealth of England, Scotland and Ireland in 1652.
+The kirk split again, between a majority known as Resolutioners, and 'Protestors', who blamed defeat on compromise with 'malignants.'
 Differences between the two were both religious and political, including church government, religious toleration and the role of law in a 'godly' society.

 Since each split ended with the winners evicting the losers from their offices and ministries, it led to increasing bitterness.
 Lord Broghill, head of the Council of State for Scotland, summarised the position by saying 'the Resolutioners love Charles Stuart and hate us, the Protesters love neither him nor us.'
 He fostered conflict between the two groups as deliberate policy.